dhirajpatra/django_graphql/README.md

 # django graphql with graphene

-## this application can be a template for bigger graphql based application for django
+## This application can be a template for bigger graphql based application for django

-## how to install
+### how to install

 Clone or download this repository

 Run following commands:

 `pip install -R requirements.txt`

 `python manage.py migrate`

 `python manage.py runserver`

 Go to the address which came output from above command.

 Then you can run the following graphql: